samuraixcode/loladviser/README.md

 # loladviser aka League of legends adviser

 Artificial Intelligence collects ranked data from riot, and advises in what hour you are more likely to win.
 The AI helps you dodge low players like feeders and trolls, and helps you focus on your best gaming experience with the good players.
 This project is far from complete, and there are a lot of features waiting to be implemented.
-Helping with donation for this project will give the programmers the resource to continue developing.
+Helping with donation for this project, will give the programmers the resource to continue developing.
 Read the README.md file for instructions how to use.

 Instructions:
 1. Install Anaconda python (https://www.continuum.io/downloads) as administrator, accept all defaults.